rindow/rindow-openblas/README.md

 For Windows, copy rindow_openblas.dll to your PHP extension directory and set extension=rindow_openblas in php.ini.

-If you are using Windows, you must download and setup OpenBLAS binary from OpenBLAS releases.
-Please Download the version of OpenBLAS binaries that correspond to the rindow_openblas binaries.
+If you are using Windows, you must Download the version of OpenBLAS binaries that correspond to the rindow_openblas binaries.
+The compatible OpenBLAS Library release number is included in the filename of the rindow-openblas pre-built archive file.
+If you use the wrong OpenBLAS release number DLL, it will not work properly.

 - https://github.com/xianyi/OpenBLAS/releases